-On rare occasions pupils may become involved in physical altercations with each other.
-If a pupil is behaving in such a way that their behaviour poses an immediate risk to their own safety we ask that staff use their own professional discretion and exercise their duty of care.
-In extreme cases this may involve a member of staff using physical contact to guide a pupil out of harm's way.
+On the rare occasion that pupils may become involved in a physical altercation with each other, or if a pupil is behaving in such a way that their behaviour poses an immediate risk to their own safety we ask that staff use their own professional discretion and exercise their duty of care.
+In extreme cases this may involve a member of staff using physical contact to guide a pupil out of harms way.
 This contact should be with reasonable force and proportionate to the situation.
 If a member of staff faces an encounter such as this they should report this to a senior member of staff immediately after the event.